About the Competition

 Is this the future?
 Let's see who follows.

 – Diane Jermyn

-featured in the Globe and Mail.
+co-published with the Globe and Mail on April 4, 2023.
 Used with permission.

 - Alida Inc.